EL34 vs 6CA7: Spoiler alert: there’s not much difference and they are, indeed, completely interchangeable.

 Do you have to bias preamp tubes?

 No, you do not have to bias preamp tubes.
-These tubes handle much less current than power tubes do so the minor differences between each vacuum tube is much less pronounced.
+They handle much less current than power tubes, so the minor differences between each vacuum tube is much less pronounced.
 Set by using a hardwired resistor, preamp tubes are “self-biasing,” or cathode-biased and do not need to be adjusted.

 What is the difference between el34 and el84?

 The EL84 vacuum tube is a modified version of the EL34 vacuum tube.
 It has been specifically designed to beak up quicker at lower volumes and produce more distortion.
 The EL84 vacuum tube often powers smaller practice amps and effect pedals, and it is notably popular among metal players.
-The downside of this tube is that it runs very hot and because of this it’s life expectancy is barely half that of standard power tubes, and it lasts only about 500 hrs.
+The downside of this tube is that it runs very hot.
+Because of this, its life expectancy is barely half that of standard power tubes, and it lasts only about 500 hrs.